-This article is intended for anyone who is responsible for data and information security in an organization.
-If you are facing how to identify the main threats of information security in your organization, take a look at the following text.
-It helps you with basic orientation.
+This article is for anyone responsible for data and information security in a company.
+If you're trying to identify the main information security threats in your organization, review the points below for quick guidance and orientation.

 Failure of disks and other data carriers or other hardware

-- Disk failure is also a very common cause of data loss
+- Drive failure (HDD/SSD) is a very common cause of data loss

 Natural disasters